semaphoreci/book-cicd-docker-kubernetes/chapters/01-introduction.md

 © 2021 Rendered Text.
 All rights reserved.

-This work is licensed under Creative Commmons Attribution-NonCommercial-NoDerivatives 4.0 International.
+This work is licensed under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International.
 To view a copy of this license, visit
 <https://creativecommons.org/licenses/by-nc-nd/4.0>